Direct deposit: Why it’s the best way to receive payments

 Step 1: Initiation

-Your employer sends a payment instruction to their bank, specifying the amount to be deposited into your account.
+Your employer sends payment instructions to their bank, specifying the amount to deposit into your account.

 Step 2: Processing